"If I died what would you do?"

 "I'm not saying I would die.
 I'm just saying if I did die what would you do?"

 Cless grew quiet and looked away from Triss, staring down at the black rocky ground.
 It was no surprise that eventually Cless would pass on from this world as the sickness in his body began to eat away at him from the inside and reach his soul.
 It wasn't uncommon for these things to happen.
 For a star to be born with the Curse.
 It was sort of like a human plague.
 It would infect the star from the inside and out.
 It would begin to take the light away from the star and dim it little by little until finally the star would break and collapse.
 It wasn't spreadable though, nor was it curable.
 Usually, the Curse wouldn't be able to kill a star right away, it takes almost a few decades before the star will die.
 However, for Cless it was different.
 He was already in his thousands and his light had already started to dim.
 It wouldn't be long before the Curse was seen through the luminosity of his arms and legs, his chest and face, his heart and eventually his soul.
-He could feel the Curse tug away at him and with the Curse the thoughts of how unfair it was that he was destined to die rose.
+He could feel the Curse tug away at him and with that the thoughts of how unfair it was that he was destined to die rose.
 He was just a kid, yet this is all life had to offer him?
-A few thousand years and then he dies before his first decade?
+A few thousand years and then he dies before his first million?
 How was that right?

 Triss finally put the chalk down, staring at the mural she had finished: a sunset over an ocean.
 She looked over at Cless who continued to stare blankly into the ground as his thoughts blurred his vision.
 Triss flicked his forehead causing him to flinch and look over.